codescalers/www_codescalers_egypt/content/page/careers/software-engineer/software-engineer.md

 ## Full Stack Engineer
 Location: Hybrid (Remote + Office in Cairo)

-The Software Engineer will work with the existing team on creating new cutting edge software systems using a variety of programming language and open-source frameworks.<br>
+The Full Stack Engineer will work with the existing team on creating new cutting edge software systems using a variety of programming language and open-source frameworks.<br>
 The Software team is responsible for the software part of our